WOnder93/ausearch-test/README.txt

-To use the ausearch test suite run make.
+To use the ausearch test suite you need bash and audit userspace version 2.8 or above.
+To build the test suite just run make.
 This will compile the ausearch-test program.
-The next thing is you will want to have some logs to test.
+Next, you will want to have some logs to test.

 ausearch --start today --raw > test.log